eduardorodriguez10/MakeSalesforceFilesPublic/README.md

 Credits
 -------

-As mentioned above, this app uses some classes from https://github.com/DouglasCAyers/sfdc-convert-attachments-to-chatter-files from Douglas C Ayers to convert Attachments to Salesforce Files, which simplifies the Unit Testing
+As mentioned above, this app uses the following classes from https://github.com/DouglasCAyers/sfdc-convert-attachments-to-chatter-files from Douglas C Ayers: ConvertAttachmentsToFilesEmailService, ConvertAttachmentsToFilesOptions, ConvertAttachmentsToFilesService, ConvertAttachmentsToFilesServiceTest.
+These classes are used to convert Attachments to Salesforce Files during Unit Testing.